JohnPaulinePineda/Portfolio_Project_60/docs/index.md

 # 1. Table of Contents <a class="anchor" id="TOC"></a>

+This project explores **open-source solutions for containerizing and deploying machine learning API endpoints**, focusing on the implementation of a heart failure survival prediction model as a web application in <mark style="background-color: #CCECFF"><b>Python</b></mark>.
+The objective was to operationalize a **Cox Proportional Hazards Regression** survival model by deploying an interactive UI that enables users to input cardiovascular, hematologic, and metabolic markers and receive survival probability estimates at different time points.
+The project workflow involved multiple stages: first, a RESTful API was developed using the **FastAPI** framework to serve the survival prediction model.
+The API was tested locally to ensure correct response formatting and model inference behavior.
+Next, the application was containerized using **Docker**, enabling a reproducible and portable environment.
+The Docker image was built, tested, and pushed to **DockerHub** for persistent storage before being deployed on **Render**, an open-source cloud platform for hosting containerized applications.
+To enable user interaction, a web-based interface was developed using **Streamlit**.
+The UI facilitated data input via range sliders and radio buttons, processed user entries, and sent requests to the **FastAPI** backend for prediction and visualization.
+The **Streamlit** app was then deployed on **Render** to ensure full integration with the containerized API.
+End-to-end testing verified the functionality of the deployed application, confirming that API endpoints, model predictions, and UI elements worked seamlessly together.
+All results were consolidated in a [<span style="color: #FF0000"><b>Summary</b></span>](#Summary) presented at the end of the document.

+[Machine Learning Model Deployment](https://www.oreilly.com/library/view/building-machine-learning/9781492045106/), also known as model operationalization, is the process of integrating a trained model into a production environment where it can generate real-world predictions.
+This involves packaging the model, along with its dependencies, into a scalable and reliable system that can handle user requests and return predictions in real time.
+Deployment strategies can range from embedding models into web applications via RESTful APIs to deploying them in containerized environments using Docker and Kubernetes for scalability.

+Operationalization goes beyond deployment by ensuring continuous monitoring, retraining, and version control to maintain model performance over time.
+It involves addressing challenges like data drift, latency, and security while optimizing infrastructure for efficiency.
+By automating model serving, updating, and logging, machine learning operationalization bridges the gap between development and real-world application, enabling AI-driven decision-making in various domains, from healthcare and finance to manufacturing and e-commerce.

+[RESTful APIs](https://www.oreilly.com/library/view/building-machine-learning/9781492045106/) provide a standardized way to expose machine learning models as web services, allowing clients to interact with them over HTTP using common methods such as GET, POST, PUT, and DELETE.
+RESTful APIs enable seamless communication between different applications and systems, making it easy to integrate predictive models into web and mobile applications.
+They ensure scalability by decoupling the frontend from the backend, enabling multiple users to send requests simultaneously.
+In machine learning deployment, RESTful APIs facilitate real-time inference by accepting user input, processing data, invoking model predictions, and returning responses in a structured format such as JSON.
+Their stateless nature ensures reliability and consistency, while features like authentication, caching, and error handling improve security and performance.

+[FastAPI](https://fastapi.tiangolo.com/) is a modern, high-performance Python framework designed for building RESTful APIs efficiently.
+It is optimized for speed, leveraging asynchronous programming with Python’s `async` and `await` capabilities, which makes it significantly faster than traditional frameworks like Flask.
+FastAPI simplifies API development by providing automatic data validation using Pydantic and interactive documentation through OpenAPI and ReDoc.
+Its support for JSON serialization, request validation, and dependency injection makes it an ideal choice for deploying machine learning models as APIs.
+In a deployment pipeline, FastAPI ensures low-latency inference, efficient request handling, and seamless integration with frontend applications.
+Its built-in support for WebSockets, background tasks, and OAuth authentication further enhances its capabilities for building scalable and production-ready AI-powered applications.

+[Streamlit](https://streamlit.io/) is an open-source Python framework that simplifies the development of interactive web applications for machine learning models and data science projects.
+Unlike traditional web development tools, Streamlit requires minimal coding, allowing users to create dynamic interfaces with just a few lines of Python.
+It provides built-in widgets such as sliders, buttons, and file uploaders that enable real-time user interaction with machine learning models.
+Streamlit automatically refreshes the UI upon any change in input, ensuring a seamless and intuitive experience.
+Its ability to display charts, tables, and even base64-encoded images makes it an excellent tool for visualizing predictions, statistical insights, and model outputs.
+As a lightweight and easy-to-deploy solution, Streamlit is widely used for prototyping, model evaluation, and sharing AI-powered applications with non-technical users.

+[Docker](https://www.docker.com/) is a powerful containerization platform that enables developers to package applications and their dependencies into isolated environments called containers.
+This ensures consistency across different computing environments, eliminating compatibility issues between libraries, operating systems, and software versions.
+For machine learning deployment, Docker allows models, APIs, and dependencies to be bundled together in a single image, ensuring reproducibility and ease of deployment.
+Containers are lightweight, fast, and scalable, making them ideal for cloud-based inference services.
+Docker also simplifies version control and resource management, allowing developers to create portable applications that can run on any system with Docker installed.
+Its integration with orchestration tools like Kubernetes further enhances scalability, enabling automated deployment, load balancing, and fault tolerance in production environments.

+[DockerHub](https://hub.docker.com/) is a cloud-based container registry that serves as a centralized repository for storing, managing, and distributing Docker images.
+It allows developers to push and pull containerized applications, enabling seamless collaboration and version control across teams.
+In machine learning deployment, DockerHub ensures that API images, model files, and dependencies remain accessible for deployment on different cloud platforms.
+It supports both public and private repositories, allowing for controlled access and secure storage of containerized applications.
+With built-in automated builds and continuous integration capabilities, DockerHub facilitates streamlined development workflows, enabling frequent updates and quick rollbacks.
+By hosting pre-built images, it simplifies the deployment process, allowing developers to deploy models directly from the registry to platforms like Render, AWS, or Kubernetes clusters.

+[Render](https://render.com/) is a cloud-based hosting platform that simplifies the deployment of web applications, APIs, and containerized services.
+It offers a user-friendly interface, automatic scaling, and seamless integration with GitHub, enabling continuous deployment.
+For machine learning applications, Render provides an efficient way to host FastAPI-based RESTful APIs, ensuring high availability and low-latency model inference.
+It supports Docker containers, allowing developers to deploy pre-built images from DockerHub with minimal configuration.
+Render automatically handles infrastructure management, including load balancing, networking, and monitoring, reducing the operational overhead associated with deployment.
+With its free and paid hosting tiers, it provides a cost-effective solution for both prototyping and production deployment of AI-powered applications, making it a preferred choice for data scientists and developers.

 ## 1.1.
 Model Development <a class="anchor" id="1.1"></a>

 ### 1.1.1 Project Background <a class="anchor" id="1.1.1"></a>